 No experience?
 No problem!

-The unlikely entrepreneur and the tiny creative agency that could.
+The unlikely entrepreneur and the creative agency that could.

 No experience?
 No problem!

-The unlikely entrepreneur and the tiny creative agency that could.
+The unlikely entrepreneur and the creative agency that could.

 How to overcome inexperience?
 Get to work.

-Being a generalist wasn't appealing to agency folks I encountered, but to me it was golden.
 As Luke Sullivan writes in his famous book, ‘Hey Whipple, Squeeze This!’, “The new creative person is T shaped".
 The modern world of creative requires not just one specialty, but a deeper skill set spanning many facets of this business.
 The ability to conceive an idea and bring it to life across media, wherever that media exists- or creating the medium itself in the process.
-This description made me realize that ‘strengths across the board’ is possible, that I could come up with an idea, write it, draw it, design it for digital, code it, and let it fly.
+This description made me realize that a diverse skillset is valuable.
+I could come up with an idea, write it, draw it, design it, code it, and let it fly.
 I was that new breed of creative staring right back at myself in the mirror.
 Thanks, Luke!

-Whatever the reason, I simply could not even land an interview.
-I chocked it up to a bad economy, but my gut told me that I still just didn't fit in, and that intimidated me.
-I sought validation on my work despite the positive returns I was made aware of by my clients.
-At the same time I desired to understand agency culture.
+At the same time, that was where prosperity lay, I thought.
+Agency dollars, accounts, prestige- it was the way.
+I eventually found closure in chocking it up to a bad economy, but my gut told me that I just didn't fit in.
+So be it.
+And the positive returns I was made aware of by my clients kept me forward-focused.
+At the same time I still desired to understand agency culture.
+It intrigued me.
 What was inside these mystical-designer-appointed-espresso-machine-filled-foosball-adorned-elegant-conference-roomed-temples-staffed-with-casually-dressed-sophisticated-creatives-out-of-a-J.Crew-catalog?

 The unlikely entrepreneur and the agency that could.

-“Ladies and gentleman, could I have your attention for a minute, my name is Onur Aybar of Aybar Creative.
-We are a small creative consultancy offering affordable design, digital, advertising and direct marketing services to small businesses like yours.”
+“Hello!
+My name is Onur Aybar of Aybar Creative.
+We are a small creative collaborative offering affordable design, digital, advertising and direct marketing services to small businesses like yours.”

-I repeated this opening to my sales presentation a dozen or so times and I don’t think that I ever got good at it.
-The process of building a company was new to me and I had to take a deep breath every now and then.
-I learned two very different things about presenting your own abilities versus creating an image for a company.
+While my team was virtual, often times I had to be out there.
+I must have repeated this opening to my sales presentation a dozen or so times and I don’t think that I ever got good at it.
+After all, I was the most unlikely entrepreneur, in this business of all things.
+Reality set in that the process of building a company was new to me too, and I had to take a deep breath every now and then.
+Virtual was still so new to many, athough catching on at this point.
+It was still a hard sell, but at this stage I learned two very different things about presenting your own abilities versus creating an image for a company.

 Individuality is something that we all develop as we grow.
 You become who you are and continue to grow through experiences.
 Being yourself is a natural occurrence.
 Building a company is drastically different in that you are creating a personality and culture unique to your desired vision for success.

 I didn’t know where to start.
 Was Aybar Creative the rebel agency run by a guy who knew nothing about agency life?
 The anti-agency?
 How about the agency that isn’t really an agency but an overnight birth of a creative liberation.
-I simply didn’t know.
-I had to find out and the only way that I knew how was to get to work.
+I simply didn’t have a clear pitch.
+I was close though.
+Very close.

-We've had the pleasure of taking on a special project for Choice Hotels International, helped a few start ups find their feet, small businesses grow and compete, and my work here has led me into other businesses including California North Skincare, where we make eco-friendly, health-conscious, unique skincare and fragrances for men and women.
+As I write this now in 2013, we've had the pleasure of taking on a special project for Choice Hotels International, have helped a few start ups find their feet, and helped small businesses grow and compete.
 Most rewarding is that everyone I've worked with has remained a dear friend to this day.
+Not only has taking the risk of just getting to work developed value in my business, I've gained life-long friendships.

 In Closing.
 Get to work, get to work, and get to work.